mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 to be interesting.

-However, there are two other common milieus for science fiction roleplaying: ‘space opera’ and ‘hard science’.
+However, there are two other common milieus for science fiction roleplaying: 'space opera' and 'hard science'.
 Space opera campaigns tend to focus on fewer key worlds and so randomly generated worlds are less likely to be habitable.
 Hard science campaigns tend to require a rugged individuality and a frontier